 Finally, the New Development policies provide for the protection and preservation of archaeological and paleontological resources.
-Measures to avoid and/or minimize impacts to identified resources must be incorporated into the project and monitoring must be provided during construction to protect resources.
+Measures to avoid and/or minimize impacts to identified archaeological and paleontological resources must be incorporated into the project and monitoring must be provided during construction to protect resources.